Leyton Schnellert, BEd MEd PhD (British Columbia)

 SOCIAL MEDIA: @LeytonSchnell

 Leyton has been a middle school, junior high, and secondary school classroom teacher, and a learning resource teacher for K–12.
 He has 20 years of experience as a school- and district-based resource teacher and professional development facilitator across British Columbia, the Yukon and Northwest Territories.
+His involvement with rural educators, schools, and school districts spans research partnerships, publishing, presenting at conferences, teacher education, community-engaged collaborations, and leading and supporting the development and administration of university programs.

 Dr. Schnellert researches teacher learning, practice, and collaboration.
 In particular he attends to how teacher professional development relates to student diversity, inclusive education, self- and co-regulation, and literacy instruction.
 His research grapples with the challenge of designing and facilitating teacher professional development that bridges theory and practice so as to achieve valued outcomes for students.
 Studies include: